anon-blue/anon.blue/README.txt

-                   mmmxinranwqeqweqweqw  213123sssssssssssssyou know what? wi am a chinese but i can't put chinese here :(
+                   mmmxinranwqeqweqweqw  213123sssssssssssssyou know what? wi am a chinese but i can't put chinese here :( what's up there? you tell me there ha ve chinere? all right i can't ^